 Helm Charts and repositories

-The “Helm Charts” page allows you to integrate with Helm repositories and Helm charts.
+The “Helm Charts” page allows you to integrate with external Helm repositories and Helm charts.
+Note that all Codefresh accounts already include a built-in Helm repository.
+Using external Helm repositories is optional.

 By default, we show you charts from the official Helm repository but you can easily add your own: